 Not only do rugs protect your floors but they also help provide warmth and comfort to a space while providing a pop of color.
 I actually purchased my largest rugs from Wayfair for relatively cheap (under $200 for 8×10) and they have held up very well.
 The smaller rugs (for a kitchen/bath) I usually get from TJ Maxx/Marshalls but Wayfair sells these as well.

 Let’s face it who doesn’t love having soft blankets to snuggle up with?
-Finding a cute blanket with a pop of color or interesting pattern and throwing in a fun set of pillows to your couch/guest room can instantly provide depth to your space while creating a cozy atmosphere.
+Finding a cute blanket with a pop of color or interesting pattern and throwing in a fun set of pillows to your couch/guest room can instantly update your room, while also providing depth to your space.
 All of my pillows and throws were purchased from TJ Maxx at fairly reasonable prices.

 For all the green thumbs out there this is your time to shine!
-Plants are a great way to update a space.
+Plants are a great way to transform a space.
 I limit myself to one or two plants per room (depending on the room).
-And for all those who don’t have a green thumb you can always get the faux plants and succulents that don’t look as cheap as they used to back in the day.
-Just make sure you don’t go overboard on the amount of greenery, you don’t want to appear as if you live in a jungle.
+And for all those who don’t have a green thumb you can always get the faux plants and succulents.
+Just make sure you don’t go overboard on the amount of greenery, you don’t want your home to look like a jungle.

-This could be the most expensive item on the list if you decide to purchase new hardware, but it drastically changes a space.
-If you’re not at the point where you want to purchase new hardware, spray painting the existing hardware is a quick and easy solution.
+This could be the most expensive item on the list if you decide to purchase new hardware, but it drastically transforms a space.
+If you’re not at the point where you want to purchase new hardware consider spray painting it as a quick and easy option.
 We used Rust-oleum Oil Rubbed Bronze to update our existing hardware when we first moved in.
 Simply take some sandpaper and rough up the current knobs so that the paint will adhere and apply 2 coats of spray paint.
 I would recommend sealing it with a coat of Polyurethane to ensure it doesn’t chip.

 Even changing out knobs on furniture can provide a quick and easy update to a piece.